 Strategy Highlights

-• Focus on sustainable income, with an eye to capital growth
+• Focus on sources of durable income, with an eye to capital growth that seeks to support real long-term return

 Strategy Profile